Aeva/mollytime/README.md

 > meson-python: its [built-in option overrides](https://mesonbuild.com/meson-python/explanations/default-options.html)
 > are hardcoded as CLI args, meaning they always take priority over our native files.
 > We have to claim even-higher priority by passing in our own CLI override.
+>
+> Further note the need for an extension suffix on the the `compiler-args`.
+Without this,
+> meson-python will unnecessarily build the Pyinstaller target, wasting a minute or more of
+> time.
+Getting that suffix is up to you; or just omit the args, if you don't mind the wait.

 If all goes well, you will then be able to run Mollytime like so:
  - `python -m mollytime`

+To build an executable, compile & install the target through the Meson project:
+- `meson compile -C <the build dir> mollytime-exe`
+- `meson install -C <the build dir> --tags=exe`

 To package, run this lovely incantation, with your toolchain of choice:
 ```